cme212/course/syllabus.md

 ### What do I do if I have an Emergency that requires an Accommodation?
 If you have an emergency that requires both medical attention and a course accommodation, please get in touch with the [Office of Accessible Education](https://oae.stanford.edu/) as soon as possible to request a formal accommodation.
 If there is an emergency within your *family* that requires your attention and a course accommodation, please get in touch with the [Graduate Life Office](https://glo.stanford.edu/) as soon as possible to establish documentation.
 While pursuing these steps, please also get in touch with me (Andreas) as soon as possible; I aim to be compassionate and wish to work with you to facilitate a healthy learning experience.
 Although not all situations can be accommodated, many students have had success using these avenues in the past.

+### Peercode
+For each homework assignment (except hw0), students will be given access to a Peercode repository which contains the pseudonymized code of their classmates.
+The intent is that students learn from each others; the Peercode repository is not intended to be used as a convinient tool for plagiarism.
+It is acceptble for students to replicate the design found in other students' code through the Peercode repository (e.g. one student could re-use the same data structures as another student to store node and edge data).
+It is not acceptable for students to literally copy code from the Peercode repository and paste it in their own.
+See the Honor Code section below.

 ## (Supplementary) Books

 The lecture material will be hosted online on Canvas; if you're curious to read